helloindustry/nathanpeterson.net/blog/posts/2019-05-19-replacing-panic-with-play.md

 ---
 date: 2019-05-19
-title: "Blog Post: Replacing panic with play"
+title: "Replacing panic with play"
 ---
 This is one of the most vivid (to me) pictures of what it is to be restored—whole.